 We love to partner!
 Our approach to Emergency Management is based on developing and sustaining relationships through mutual respect, collective ownership, trust, and open and honest communication.

-There are two ways to get involved in our efforts!
+There are many ways to get involved in our efforts!
 Take a look at the org chart below (click the image for a larger view) and figure out what areas sound interesting to you.